PoisotLab/ms_network_prediction/manuscript.md

 ### How do we predict what the species pool at a particular location is?

-As species form the basis of both network structure and interactions knowing which species are present at a particular site will inform on the potential interactions that _could_ occur.
-A common approach in biogeography to predict whether a species will be present or absent at specific sites is to use species distribution models (SDMs) based on known occurrences and environmental conditions at these locations, such as climate and land cover (abiotic filter) [@Guisan2005PreSpe, @Elith2006NovMet].
-Including interactions or co-occurrences in SDMs, therefore the biotic filter, generally improves predictive performance [@Wisz2013RolBio] (discussed in more details in the next section).
-Several approaches have been proposed for multi-species predictions, as is required for the species pool.
-Community assemblage at a particular site can be predicted either by combining independent single-species SDMs (stacked-SDMs, SSDMs) or by directly modelling the entire species assemblage and multiple species at the same time (joint SDMs, JSDMs) [@Norberg2019ComEva].
+As species pool form the basis network structure, predicting which species are present at a particular location is essential to predict networks across space.
+The development of species distribution models (SDMs) is increasingly ubiquitous in macroecology--- these models predict a species' distribution across space based on known occurrences and environmental conditions at these locations, such as climate and land cover (abiotic filter) [@Guisan2005PreSpe,
+@Elith2006NovMet].
+Including interactions or co-occurrences in SDMs generally improves predictive performance [@Wisz2013RolBio].

+Several approaches exist to combine multiple SDMs: community assemblage at a particular site can be predicted either by combining independent single-species SDMs (stacked-SDMs, SSDMs) or by directly modelling the entire species assemblage and multiple species at the same time (joint SDMs, JSDMs) [@Norberg2019ComEva].
 Building on the JSDM framework, hierarchical modeling of species communities was also suggested [@Ovaskainen2017HowMak], and has the advantage of capturing processes that structure communities.
-An interesting approach, put forward by
-@Guisan2011SesNew with spatially explicit species assemblage modeling (SESAM), is to constrain the SDM predictions using macro-ecological models.
+An interesting approach, put forward by @Guisan2011SesNew with spatially explicit species assemblage modeling (SESAM), is to constrain the SDM predictions using macro-ecological models.
 Properties such as species richness can be used to constrain assemblage predictions from stacked species distribution models [@DAmen2015UsiSpe].
-Similarly, the next step we envision here, in light of the framework we proposed earlier, is to constrain distribution predictions using network properties.
-This would also build on previous calls to adopt a probabilistic view: there have been calls for a probabilistic species pool [@Karger2016DelPro], and more importantly including interactions through Bayesian networks and propagating conditional dependencies has generated better range predictions [@Staniczenko2017LinMac].
+The next step is to constrain distribution predictions using network properties.
+This would also build on previous calls to adopt a probabilistic view: there have been calls for a probabilistic species pool [@Karger2016DelPro], and more importantly including interactions through Bayesian networks and propagating conditional dependencies has generated better range predictions [@Staniczenko2017LinMac]. @Blanchet2020CooNot argue that this is more mathematically explicit about the relation between species, thus avoiding some confusion between interactions and co-occurrences, but that it is also technically challenging and requires prior knowledge of the interactions.
-@Blanchet2020CooNot argue that this is more mathematically explicit about the relation between species, thus avoiding some confusion between interactions and co-occurrences, but that it is also technically challenging and requires prior knowledge of the interactions.
-This could potentially be solved through our framework of predicting networks first, interactions next, and finally species.
+This could potentially be solved through our framework of predicting networks first, interactions next, and finally the realized species pool.

-### What is the spatial scale suitable for the prediction of species interactions?

-If we trace the mechanisms that result in a given interaction to the smallest scale, we can end up looking at genes interacting with each other resulting in fluctuation of genomes and phenotypes across populations of a given species.
-Additionally, there is a trade-off when we combine different taxonomic and spatial scales: assessing interactions between higher taxonomic levels at a microscale level ignores individual plasticity.
-As described above, we can use different trait-based proxies to predict potential interactions.
-The choice of such proxies should be theoretically linked to the spatial scale we are using in our prediction [@Wiens1989SpaSca].
-At some scales we can use morphological traits of co-occurring species to assess the probability of interaction between them [@Bartomeus2016ComFra].
-This translates to a spatial extent that does not necessarily capture the entire distribution of a given set of species, with a resolution that is sufficient to capture the phenotypical variability of the species.
-At larger scales, we can infer interactions through the phylogenetic similarity between species, assuming their functional traits are themselves are phylogenetically conserved [@Gomez2010EcoInt].
-On scales where the niche is phylogenetically conserved, we can think of the probability that one species will interact with another as the "amount" of niche superposition between them [@Desjardins-Proulx2017EcoInt].
-At the smallest scales, we may be interested in predicting behavioural traits like foraging behavior [@Bartomeus2016ComFra].
-At this point, the spatial resolution in this case should is fine enough that a model may be precise in a given system, but much less generalizable.
-At this scale it is also important to consider abundance, it modulates the probability of encounter along with behaviour [@Wells2013SpeInt].

 ### How do we combine spatial and network predictions?